 • Heat a drizzle of olive oil in a large pan over medium-high heat.
 Add beef*, Southwest Spice, chili powder, and a few big pinches of salt.
 Cook, breaking up meat into pieces, until browned, 4-5 minutes (it’ll finish cooking in the next step).

-• Once beef is browned, add bell pepper, sliced onion, and a pinch of salt to pan.
-Cook, stirring, until veggies are tender and beef is cooked through, 5-7 minutes. • Add stock concentrate and ¼ cup water (½ cup water for 4 servings).
+• Once beef is browned, add green pepper, sliced onion, and a pinch of salt to pan.
+Cook, stirring, until veggies are tender and beef is cooked through, 5-7 minutes. • Add stock concentrate and ¼ cup water (½ cup for 4 servings).
 Simmer until thickened, 1-2 minutes.
 Season with salt; remove pan from heat and set aside.

 • Drizzle tortillas with 1 TBSP olive oil (2 TBSP for 4 servings); brush or rub to coat all over.
 Arrange on a baking sheet in a single layer (divide between 2 sheets for 4).
 Gently prick each tortilla in a few places with a fork. • Bake on top rack, flipping halfway through, until lightly golden, 4-5 minutes per side.
 (For 4, bake on top and middle racks; flip tortillas and swap rack positions halfway through baking.)
 TIP: Watch carefully—tortillas brown fast!